 CONTACT: (212) 549-2666; email@example.com

-NEW YORK – In a massive coordinated information-seeking campaign, 34 American Civil Liberties Union affiliates across the nation today, including New Jersey are sending requests to 379 local law enforcement agencies large and small demanding to know when, why and how they are using cellphone location data to track Americans.
+BOSTON — In a massive coordinated information-seeking campaign, 34 American Civil Liberties Union affiliates in 31 states across the nation today are sending requests to 379 local law enforcement agencies–including 11 in Massachusetts–demanding to know when, why, and how they are using cell phone location data to track Americans.
 The campaign is one of the largest coordinated information act requests in American history.
-The requests, being filed under the states’ freedom of information laws, are an effort to strip away the secrecy that has surrounded law enforcement use of cellphone tracking capabilities.
+The requests, being filed under the states’ freedom of information laws, are an effort to strip away the secrecy that has surrounded law enforcement use of cell phone tracking capabilities.

 The U.S. Supreme Court has agreed to decide whether police need a warrant to place a GPS tracking device on a person’s vehicle.
 While that case does not involve cell phones, it could influence the rules police have to follow for cell phone tracking.

 Congress is considering the Geolocation Privacy and Surveillance Act, a bill supported by the ACLU that would require police to get a warrant to obtain personal location information.
 The bill would protect both historical and real-time location data, and would also require customers’ consent for telecommunications companies to collect location data.

 Earlier this year, consumers were outraged to find that private companies were keeping track of their movements via their mobile phones.
 But increasingly, government has ready access to this information as well.
 The ACLU of Massachusetts is concerned that technology has sped ahead where the law is lagging, and has filed these records requests to better understand the policies through which law enforcement agencies gain access to mobile location data, including information about data retention, sharing, and the legal standards that departments are using to obtain the records from phone companies.
 The ACLU also seeks data showing how many times law enforcement has requested this location information and the number of emergency requests for which no court orders are obtained